Sia: Animal activism

+Sia is a vegetarian and an "animal lover".
+She has been an advocate for animals throughout her career.
+In 2010, she participated in a PETA campaign to tackle animal overpopulation and encourage people to spay or neuter their pets.
+She performed her song "I'm in Here" at the Beagle Freedom Project Gala in 2013, and, in 2015, "Free the Animal" was used for PETA public service announcements supporting cruelty-free fashion.
+During her Nostalgic for the Present Tour in 2016, Sia partnered with various animal rescue organisations to set up dog adoption fairs at each of the shows.
+In 2017, she released another public service announcement, in collaboration with the ASPCA, using her song "Puppies Are Forever", to encourage pet adoption.
+Sia co-narrated the 2018 animal rights documentary Dominion.

 Personal life

 Relationships and family

-Following the disbandment of Crisp in 1997, Sia moved to London to follow her relationship with boyfriend Dan Pontifex.
-Several weeks later, while on a stopover in Thailand, she received the news that Pontifex had died after being in a car accident in London.
-She returned to Australia, but received a call from one of Pontifex's former housemates, who invited her to stay in London.
+After Crisp disbanded in 1997, Sia moved to London to be with her boyfriend Dan Pontifex.
+While on her way to England, she received the news that Pontifex had been hit by a car and died in hospital.
+She returned to Australia but received a call from one of Pontifex's former housemates, who invited her to stay in London.
 Her 2001 album Healing Is Difficult lyrically deals with Pontifex's death: "I was pretty fucked up after Dan died.
-I couldn't really feel anything."
-Sia recalled the effect of his death in a 2007 interview for The Sunday Times: "We were all devastated, so we got shit-faced on drugs and Special Brew.
+I couldn't really feel anything", Sia recalled in a 2007 interview for The Sunday Times: "We ... got shit-faced on drugs and Special Brew.
 Unfortunately, that bender lasted six years for me."

 Sia married documentary filmmaker Erik Anders Lang at her home in Palm Springs, California, in August 2014.
 The couple divorced in 2016.
-During a 2014 appearance on The Howard Stern Show, Sia was asked if she was religious, to which she responded, "I believe in a Higher Power and it's called 'Whatever Dude' and he's a queer, surfing Santa that's a bit like my grandpa, so yes."
+During a 2014 appearance on The Howard Stern Show, when asked if she was religious she responded, "I believe in a higher power and it's called 'Whatever Dude' and he's a queer, surfing Santa that's a bit like my grandpa, so yes."
 In the same interview, she stated that she is a feminist and that Whatever Dude divinely inspired the lyrics she wrote for Rihanna's song "Diamonds".
 One of Sia's tattoos on her hand reads "Whatever Dude".
 Sia is a cousin of Australian Christian rock musician Peter Furler.

-In 2019, Sia adopted two boys who were aging out of the foster care system.
-In 2020, Sia announced that she had become a grandmother when one of her two 19-year-old sons had fathered twins.
+In 2019, Sia adopted two black American boys who were ageing out of the foster care system.
+In 2020, she announced that she had become a grandmother when one of her two 19-year-old sons had fathered twins.
+In December 2022, she married Dan Bernad, followed by a ceremony in Portofino, Italy, in May 2023.
+The couple had one child together, born on 27 March 2024.
+In March 2025 she separated from Bernad and filed for divorce.
+A custody battle is ongoing.